ejduwell/batchScratcher/README.md

 | `subFolderName/`       | Functions grouped based on original path tags     |
 | `data/`, `figures/`    | Additional manually created folders if present    |

-## Tips for Reuse

-- If you are adapting this repository for your own project, rename the folder and scripts as needed.
-- If you wish to clean/export a new version, use `pipeCleaner` to regenerate a fresh copy with updated dependencies.
-- If you make changes to file structure, be sure to re-test that your pipeline runs correctly.

 ## Acknowledgements

-This project was cleaned and exported using the [pipeCleaner](https://github.com/ejduwell/pipeCleaner) tool, developed by Ethan Duwell, PhD (2025), with support from OpenAI’s GPT-4o model.

 ---